Anthracite In Castings, Refractory Linings And Other Foundry Applications

 For brevity and clarity, anthracite that has been calcined will be referred to as ‘CA’ throughout this text.
 A high quality calcination process, for example electro-calcination, is required to attain high quality CA - but this overall requires a good source of anthracite as a starting material(1)

 In casting environments, the pore size of the casting mold is important as if pore size is too large, small amounts of molten metal can collect in them and cool, producing ‘whiskers’, which must be milled off the final product, adding time and expense to a process.
 CA has small and consistently sized pores, and depending on the casting, the CA may behave in a sacrificial method and burn off.
 In particular utility to metal production, highly calcined anthracite can be used in a monolithic castable graphitic refractory(2).
 This particular example is formed as a slurry and the monolith is generated in situ in the furnace it is due to line, but the pouring and curing of a slurried refractory around a pattern in the traditional sense is also a popular method.
-When anthracite is added to refractory castables, castings have been reported as being smoother(3) and lesser amounts of pollutants due to CA’s relative purity compared to other carbon sources.
+When anthracite is added to refractory castables, castings have been reported as being smoother(3) and with lesser amounts of pollutants due to CA’s relative purity compared to other carbon sources.

 In the design of blast furnaces from the 1960’s onwards, anthracite-based refractories are used to line the hearth (i.e. the bottom) of the furnace(4).
 Such linings are typically found on the order of 3 m thick, and some are water or air cooled, these refractories provided an endurance of around seven years - significantly improved over the previous silica/alumina refractory hearths whose campaigns lasted no more than two years(5).
 Modern designs of furnace utilise an approach where a ceramic cup is used in contact with the molten metal, with an anthracite-graphite refractory in contact with the furnace’s walls and hearth.
 Furnace life for the combination ceramic and anthracite-graphite is estimated at 15 years.